v8/v8.dev/src/docs/torque.md

 - …they are considered equally good if:
     - they are equal;
     - both require some implicit conversion.
-- … one is considered better if:
+- …one is considered better if:
     - it is a strict subtype of the other;
     - it doesn’t require an implicit conversion, while the other does.

 If no overload is strictly better than all alternatives, this results in a compile error.

+## Porting CSA code to Torque

+[The patch that ported `Array.of`](https://chromium-review.googlesource.com/c/v8/v8/+/1296464) serves as a minimal example of porting CSA code to Torque.